5 Minute Read

 How Eco-Friendly Production Is Improved With a GOTS-Certified Supplier

-The Global Organic Textile Standard (GOTS) is the worldwide leading textile processing standard for organic fibres.
-It’s not always easy to obtain but it helps ensure that cotton is sourced in the most sustainable way, from seed to stitch.
+GOTS, the Global Organic Textile Standard, is the worldwide leading textile processing standard for organic fibres, meaning every step of the supply chain is accounted for.
+It isn't always easy to get GOTS certification, but it helps ensure cotton is sourced in the most sustainable way, from seed to stitch.

 Here’s everything you need to know about GOTS:

 - What: What Does it Mean to be GOTS Certified?